hkvision/ipex-llm/python/friesian/DEVCATALOG_toolkit.md

 - `recall`: The recall service for vector search.
 - `feature_recall`: The feature service for embeddings.
 - `feature`: The feature service for user and item features.
-- `ranking`: The ranking service for Wide & Deep inference.
+- `ranking`: The ranking service for model inference.

 6. Confirm the application is accessible
 ```bash